vitorfnery/NumberAnalyser/README.md

 - Highest and lowest value registered
 - Sum and average of the registered values <br>

 The page was made as part of Gustavo Guanabara's JavaScript course from the "Curso em Vídeo".
-The page is in Portuguese (PT-BR).
+The page is in Portuguese (PT-BR).<br>
+It is available <a href="https://vitorfnery.github.io/NumberAnalyser/" target="_blank">here</a>.

 ## Techonologies